The construction industry is very important to the EU economy.

-“The construction industry is very important to the EU economy.
-The sector provides 18 million direct jobs and contributes to about 9% of the EU's GDP.
+The construction industry is very important to the EU economy.
+The sector provides 15 million direct jobs and contributes to about 9% of the EU's GDP.
 It also creates new jobs, drives economic growth, and provides solutions for social, climate and energy challenges.
-The goal of the European Commission is to help the sector become more competitive, resource efficient and sustainable.
+The European Commission (DG GROW) therefore decided to launch in 2012 an overall strategy, known as "Construction 2020", aiming at helping the sector become more competitive, resource efficient and sustainable.

-Why FIEC is dealing with this issue/topic and their objective(s)
+Why FIEC is dealing with this topic

-Actions and ket dates
+Actions and key dates